radhikajindal13/DocSenseAI/README.md

 ## 🤝 Contributing

-We welcome contributions!
 Here's how you can help:

 ### 🐛 Report Bugs

 Found a bug?
-[Open an issue](https://github.com/yourusername/rag-qa-project/issues) with:
+Open an issue with:
 - Clear description
 - Steps to reproduce
 - Expected vs actual behavior